Get the FREE one-click dictionary software for Windows

 See also: uncollected

-Type of: conclude, increase, interact, look for, pull, reason, reason out, run up, search, seek, sew, sew together, stitch, stitch up
+Type of: conclude, group, increase, interact, look for, pull, reason, reason out, run up, search, seek, sew, sew together, stitch, stitch up

-Antonym: uncollected
+Antonym: ungathered

 Encyclopedia: Gathered